-An investment fund is defined as a financial institution established in the form of (i) a joint stock investment fund or (ii) a mutual investment fund, created for the purpose of generating profit by making investments using the capital it has raised in accordance with an investment declaration.
+An investment fund is defined as a financial institution established in the form of (i) a joint-stock investment fund or (ii) a mutual investment fund, created for the purpose of generating profit by making investments using the capital it has raised in accordance with an investment declaration.

-(i) Joint Stock Investment Fund.
-A Joint Stock Investment Fund (JSIF) is an open joint stock company having a license to engage in the activities of a JSIF, and the sole activity of which consists of investing funds raised by the placement of its common stock in securities and other property, including real estate, for the purposes of gaining profit and in accordance with an investment declaration.
+(i) Joint-stock investment fund (JSIF).
+This is an open joint-stock company having a license to engage in the activities of a JSIF, whose sole activity consists in investing funds raised by the placement of its common stock in securities and other property, including real estate, for the purposes of gaining profit and in accordance with an investment declaration.